 Spirulina fusiformis, Spirulina maxima, Spirulina platensis

-Spirulina is a primitive single-celled algae that grows in the ocean and includes many species.
-Commonly used species include Spirulina maxima and Spirulina platensis.
+Spirulina is a primitive single-celled algae.
+It grows in the ocean.
+It includes many species.
+Common ones include Spirulina maxima and Spirulina platensis.
 Spirulina is cultivated as feedstock in Africa and Mexico.

 Gamma-linolenic acid (GLA)

-There are no clearly demonstrated medical uses for spirulina in humans.
-Spirulina is a source of protein, iron, carotenoids, and some vitamins.
-The protein in spirulina is comparable to other plant proteins and, like other plant proteins, is incomplete, meaning it does not contain all nine essential amino acids.
+There are no known medical uses for spirulina in humans.
+It’s a source of protein, iron, carotenoids, and some vitamins.
+The protein in spirulina is comparable to other plant proteins.
+Like other plant proteins, it’s incomplete.
+This means it doesn’t contain all nine essential amino acids.

 Spirulina has been used as a feed extender for livestock.
-It can provide a percentage of the total protein intake (usually up to 25 percent) but must be supplemented with amino acids that are lacking in spirulina protein (generally lysine, methionine, and histidine).
-Digestibility of spirulina protein is less than that of other typical livestock foods.
+It can provide a percentage of the total protein intake (up to 25%).
+But it must be supplemented with amino acids that aren’t in spirulina.
+These often include lysine, methionine, and histidine.
+Spirulina protein isn’t digested as well as other livestock foods.

-Most studies of spirulina have been conducted on animals, principally mice, but not on humans.
-The claims made are thus only supported by animal studies.
-These claims state that spirulina may act as a hepatoprotectant (protect the liver from damage from certain toxins), may reduce allergic reactions by stabilizing mast cells (activated mast cells are a source of histamine, the agent that causes allergic symptoms), and may strengthen the immune system.
+Most studies of spirulina have been done on animals, especially mice.
+Claims are only due to animal studies.
+Spirulina is said to act as a hepatoprotectant.
+This means it protects the liver from damage from certain toxins.
+It may also reduce allergic reactions by stabilizing mast cells.
+Activated mast cells are a source of histamine.
+This is the agent that causes allergic symptoms.
+This may strengthen your immune system.

-One study using human subjects suggests spirulina may help treat oral cancerous lesions.
+One study with humans suggests spirulina may treat oral cancer.

-Follow packaging instructions for correct dose.
-Women who are pregnant or breast-feeding should consult a physician before taking any dietary supplements.
+Follow the instructions on the package for the correct dose.
+Women who are pregnant or breast-feeding should talk to their healthcare providers before taking any supplements.

-Spirulina is a controversial source of vitamin A, because spirulina has been shown to interfere with the body's storage and use of both vitamin A and E. Spirulina is not a reliable source of vitamin B12.
+Spirulina is a controversial source of vitamin A. It’s been shown to interfere with the body's storage and use of both vitamin A and E. Spirulina is not a reliable source of vitamin B-12.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR